rancherlabs/docs.rancher.io/docs/tutorials/kubernetes-resources-setup/horizontal-pod-autoscaler/manage-hpas-with-ui.md

 ---
-title: I pray this works
-sidebar_label: page
+title: Manage HPAs with UI
 ---